Languages of India: 2011 Census India

-Ethnologue (2019, 22nd edition) worldwide

-The following table is a list of languages from the Indian subcontinent by total number of speakers as it appears in the 2019 edition of Ethnologue, a language reference published by SIL International, which is based in the United States.

 Language families

 Ethnolinguistically, the languages of South Asia, echoing the complex history and geography of the region, form a complex patchwork of language families, language phyla and isolates.
 Languages spoken in India belong to several language families, the major ones being the Indo-Aryan languages spoken by 78.05% of Indians and the Dravidian languages spoken by 19.64% of Indians.
-The languages of India belong to several language families, the most important of which are:
+The most important language families in terms of speakers are:

 Indo-Aryan language family

 The largest of the language families represented in India, in terms of speakers, is the Indo-Aryan language family, a branch of the Indo-Iranian family, itself the easternmost, extant subfamily of the Indo-European language family.

-This language family predominates, accounting for some 1035 million speakers, or over 76.5 of the population, as per a 2018 estimate.

-The most widely spoken languages of this group are Hindi, Bengali, Bhojpuri, Marathi, Urdu, Gujarati, Punjabi, Kashmiri, Rajasthani, Sindhi, Assamese (Asamiya), Maithili and Odia.
+This language family predominates, accounting for some 1035 million speakers, or over 76.5% of the population, per a 2018 estimate.
+The most widely spoken languages of this group are Hindi, Bengali, Marathi, Gujarati, Bhojpuri, Awadhi, Odia, Maithili, Punjabi, Marwari, Kashmiri, Assamese (Asamiya), Chhattisgarhi and Sindhi.
 Aside from the Indo-Aryan languages, other Indo-European languages are also spoken in India, the most prominent of which is English, as a lingua franca.

 Dravidian language family

-The second largest language family is the Dravidian language family, accounting for some 277 million speakers, or approximately 20.5% as per 2018 estimate.
+The second largest language family is the Dravidian language family, accounting for some 277 million speakers, or approximately 20.5% per 2018 estimate.
 The Dravidian languages are spoken mainly in southern India and parts of eastern and central India as well as in parts of northeastern Sri Lanka, Pakistan, Nepal and Bangladesh.
 The Dravidian languages with the most speakers are Telugu, Tamil, Kannada and Malayalam.
 Besides the mainstream population, Dravidian languages are also spoken by small scheduled tribe communities, such as the Oraon and Gond tribes.
 Only two Dravidian languages are exclusively spoken outside India, Brahui in Balochistan, Pakistan and Dhangar, a dialect of Kurukh, in Nepal.